 In the absolute measuring method, the position value is available immediately upon encoder switch-on and can be requested by the downstream electronics at any time.
 There is no need to move the axes to find the reference position.
-Instead, the absolute position information is read from the graduation on the measuring standard which is designed as a serial standard, which is designed as a serial absolute code structure.
+Instead, the absolute position information is read from the graduation on the measuring standard, which is designed as a serial absolute code structure.
 To obtain the position value, a separate incremental track is interpolated.